Unibrighter/unibrighter/README.md

 <h3 align="left">My Projects & Apps</h3>

 <p align="left">
-  One of my apps, <i>Top-Trending Widget</i>, reached <strong>#9 on the Global Paid Productivity App Chart</strong>.
+  One of my apps reached <strong>#9 on the Global Paid Productivity App Chart</strong>.
 Here are some of the things I've built:
 </p>

 **📱 iOS Apps**